soudeepd/soudeepd.github.io/pages/talk.md

 ### <a name="upcoming"></a>Upcoming talks

 - **Sep 2021**, Impact of global warming on rainfall: A Spatio-temporal study.
-RSS International conference 2021, Manchester, UK.
+RSS International conference 2021 (virtual), Manchester, UK.

+- **Dec 2021**, A new classification method for multivariate time series data.
+14th International Conference of the ERCIM WG on Computational and Methodological Statistics (CMStatistics 2021), London, UK.

 ### <a name="previous"></a>Previous talks